The Ultimate Google Business Profile Checklist 2023

 The very first step on your GBP Checklist is to make sure you qualify for a local listing on Google.
 Not every business qualifies for Google Business Profile listings.
 The long story short is that you usually need a physical location for your company in order to verify your business on Google Business Profile.

 Mostly, customers need to be able to walk-in or make contact in person.
-Online businesses like affiliate marketing sites won’t qualify for Google Business Profile.
+Online businesses like affiliate marketing sites won’t qualify for Google Business Profiles.

-There are a few exceptions, but for the most part, Google Business Profile listings are for traditional, offline businesses.
+There are a few exceptions, but for the most part, Google Business Profiles are for traditional, offline businesses.

 2. Verify your business's information